Gashaw512/burp-frame/README.md

 # 📡 Comprehensive Guide: Intercepting Android App Traffic with Genymotion & Burp Suite

-This repository provides a complete walkthrough for intercepting Android app traffic using **Genymotion**, **Burp Suite**, and **VirtualBox**.
-Designed for penetration testers, researchers, and developers seeking to analyze mobile app network activity.
+A step-by-step walkthrough to intercept and analyze Android app traffic using Genymotion emulator, Burp Suite proxy, and VirtualBox.
+Ideal for security researchers, pentesters, and developers.

 ---